|Business Rating:||4.1 / 5|

 Business Advantage Unlimited Cash Rewards card vs. Ink Business Unlimited

 While the Ink Business Unlimited card can only match the Business Advantage Unlimited Cash Rewards card’s ongoing rewards rate, it has a couple of key advantages.
-To start, the Ink Business Unlimited carries a much higher sign-up bonus of $750 bonus cash back after you spend $6,000 in your first three months – triple the Business Advantage Unlimited Cash Rewards card’s offer.
+To start, the Ink Business Unlimited carries a much higher sign-up bonus of $900 bonus cash back after you spend $6,000 in your first three months – more than triple the Business Advantage Unlimited Cash Rewards card’s offer.
 You’ll also get a slightly longer intro APR period and a lower high-end APR.
-The card comes with a 0% intro APR offer for 12 months on new purchases (followed by a 18.24% to 24.24% variable APR).
+The card comes with a 0% intro APR offer for 12 months on new purchases (followed by a 18.49% to 24.49% variable APR).
 On the downside, the card’s bonus is harder to reach due to the high spending requirement, and there’s no opportunity to boost your rewards rate like you can with Bank of America’s Preferred Rewards program.

 How to use the Business Advantage Unlimited Cash Rewards card

 - Take advantage of the card’s intro APR offer to finance large business expenses or free up cash flow.